-If Junkanoo doesn’t sound like the beach for you, look into Paradise Cove while you’re visiting Freeport, Bahamas.
+If you’re looking for a great beach to visit, you should look into Paradise Cove while you’re visiting Freeport, Bahamas.
 You can get a day pass that includes transportation for around $39.99.
 (Don’t forget to use your Chase Sapphire Preferred card) They have an amazing white sand beach, perfect for relaxing -OR- you can be adventurous by snorkeling at Deadmans Reef.

 If you like sports, you can play volleyball, take a spin on the stand up paddle board, or explore the coastline via paddle boat.
 If you get hungry, they have a restaurant that is sure to have something you love!

 Not only is Lucayan National Park amazingly beautiful to see, it is also one of the only places in Freeport that lets you tour underwater caves!
 You can learn all about their eco-systems with a private tour or bird watch and enjoy the lush foliage and plants only found there.
 The park is recognized as an important bird area because it has 3 restricted birds residing there. the Thick-billed Vireo, the Bahama Swallow and the Olive-capped Warbler.

 It really is an amazing place to see, especially if you have kids.
 I know most kids don’t want science lessons or learning activities while on vacation, but the things you get to experience at Lucayan National Park really are once-in-a-lifetime!

 If you are looking for a more typical resort/vacation sort of thing to do, visit The Grand Lucayan Resort.
 A day pass to Grand Lucayan will give you access to their beaches, pool, and lounge chairs.
 Also included are several kids activities, a casino and some fresh water pools that are just amazing!